Special Defence Contribution (SDC): A Complete Guide (Updated 2026 Reform)

 Our blogs are regularly updated to ensure information is current and accurate.

-No, if you have non-domiciled status in Cyprus, you are completely exempt from SDC payments on all types of income (dividends, interest, and rental income), regardless of where the income is earned.
+No, if you have non-domiciled status in Cyprus, you are completely exempt from SDC payments on all types of income (dividends and interest), regardless of where the income is earned.
 However, you'll still need to pay regular income tax on applicable income types.

 You become liable for SDC only when you're both a tax resident and domiciled in Cyprus.
 Tax residency is typically established after spending 183 days in Cyprus within a tax year.
 However, being a tax resident doesn't automatically make you domiciled - you'll need to meet additional criteria for domicile status.